-The AEC contacts the people and organisations identified as donors on political party and political campaigner returns to advise them of their financial disclosure obligations under the Electoral Act.
+The AEC contacts people and organisations identified as donors on returns to advise them of their financial disclosure obligations under the Electoral Act.
 It is important to note this does not absolve donors who are not contacted from completing and submitting returns.